 Rolled up and smoked like a panatella,

-- On Jimmy Two-Shoes, Miseryville is usually a very straight (if not somewhat tolerable) depection of Hell.
-But in "Best Prank Ever", it's turned into the Tastes Like Diabetes Smilesville as part of the ultimate prank on Lucius, resulting in a short tern Villainous Breakdown.
+- On Jimmy Two-Shoes, Miseryville is usually a comical but otherwise very straight (when not somewhat tolerable) depiction of Hell.
+But in "Best Prank Ever", it's turned into the Tastes Like Diabetes Smilesville as part of the ultimate prank on Lucius, resulting in a short-term Villainous Breakdown.

 - In the Rocko's Modern Life episode "To Heck and Back", Heffer chokes on a chicken bone and goes to Heck, and is forced by Dark Lord Peaches to sit in front of a TV (which has no remote) to watch the effects of his gluttony on others (more specifically, his best friend Rocko).

 - In the fourth Halloween special of The Simpsons, Homer spends a day in Hell.
 Since he sold his soul for a doughnut, Homer is force-fed "all the doughnuts in the world" as punishment.
 Much to the frustration of the demon torturing him, Homer thoroughly enjoys the experience and even asks for more doughnuts when he's done.

 Demon: I don't understand it.
 James Coco went mad in fifteen minutes!